Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: INTRODUCTION

 Control methods for achieving path tracking can be broadly classified into trajectory tracking control and path following control.
 Trajectory tracking control ensures that the vehicle follows a time-dependent reference trajectory, meaning that the vehicle must reach a specific position at a given time \cite{A3,A4}.
 In contrast, path following control aims to align the vehicle's trajectory with a predefined reference path, without explicit time constraints.
 Since the objective of this study is to achieve precise alignment of the vehicle's trajectory with the reference path, we adopt a path following control approach.

 Path following control has been widely studied for various control targets, with particular emphasis on its application to wheeled vehicles.
-Accurate trajectory tracking is crucial not only for conventional automotive applications, such as autonomous driving and lane-keeping\cite{A5}, but also for a wide range of mobile systems, including agricultural machinery, construction vehicles, mobile robots, and automated guided vehicles (AGVs).
+Accurate path following is crucial not only for conventional automotive applications, such as autonomous driving and lane-keeping\cite{A5}, but also for a wide range of mobile systems, including agricultural machinery, construction vehicles, mobile robots, and automated guided vehicles (AGVs).
 In these systems, precise path following directly affects operational efficiency, safety, and task quality, making high-precision control essential.
+Path following formulations themselves also continue to evolve; for example, a projection-point-based formulation for path following along three-dimensional paths has recently been proposed \cite{A24}.
+Such three-dimensional formulations are also relevant to ground vehicles, since extending path following to uneven terrain naturally leads to three-dimensional target paths.
 However, vehicle motion control presents inherent challenges due to the kinematic constraints of conventional road vehicles, which limit lateral motion and impose nonholonomic restrictions \cite{A6}.
-Moreover, external disturbances such as variations in road friction and changes in vehicle load can influence the steering characteristics and make precise trajectory tracking more challenging.
+Moreover, external disturbances such as variations in road friction and changes in vehicle load can influence the steering characteristics and make precise path following more challenging.